Opinion on Telegram channels from the marketing point of view, and comparison with Facebook pages in numbers

-Channels are a tool for broadcasting public messages to large audiences, similarly like you do on Twitter.
+Channels are a tool for broadcasting public messages to large audiences, similarly as you do on Twitter.
 A sort of blogs within the messaging app.

 A channel has as a public username so you can search it within the app or access via browser by the direct link, like telegram.me/daniellesden.